hashgraph/hedera-mirror-node/docs/testing.md

 ### Setup Postgres and REST Server

 Follow steps in [Installation](./installation.md) to start a local Postgres database and REST server. \
-Then follow the steps in [Faker](./../faker/docs/README.md) to load fake data into the database.
+Then follow the steps in [Data Generator](./../hedera-mirror-datagenerator/docs/README.md) to load test data into the database.

 ### How test works